helyne/helyne/README.md

 - 🔭 I’m currently working on [Satellite Image-Based Drought Detection](https://github.com/helyne/drought_detection)

 - 👯 I’m looking to collaborate on **anything neuroscience, climate, or urban planning related!
-Also interested in tinkering with deep dreaming**
+Also interested in tinkering with deep dreaming projects**

 - 📄 Know about my experiences [https://www.linkedin.com/in/helyne/](https://www.linkedin.com/in/helyne/)